CodeVA-Curriculum/twine-trail-guide/src/routes/locations/arithmetic-expressions/+page.md

 ![The Twine editor showing the story map for the passages described above](/var-map.png)

 You can play through the story by [clicking here](/examples/count).
 When you play through it, you can see that the `count` variable keeps going up, even as I return to `Passage1`!
 There are lots of creative ways to use variables (making a counter is interesting, but perhaps not all that useful); try it out!
-You can view all the passages involved in the story below:
+You can test out the story below by [clicking here](/examples/count):

 <!-- TODO: <iframe src="/examples/count" title="A Twine story demonstrating incrementing variables"></iframe> -->